ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Clarifications on non-mixing of encoding formats in detached EAT bundles
 - Say that submodules can be used in evidence or results + other guidance
 - General edits to the submodules section
+- Change the way detached digests are identified in JSON-encoded tokens

 --- contributor